skypjack/entt/docs/md/entity.md

 # Views and Groups

-First of all, it's worth answering a question: why views and groups?<br/>
-Briefly, they're a good tool to enforce single responsibility.
-A system that has access to a registry can create and destroy entities, as well as assign and remove components.
-On the other side, a system that has access to a view or a group can only iterate, read and update entities and components.<br/>
-It is a subtle difference that can help designing a better software sometimes.

-More in details:

-* Views are a non-intrusive tool to access entities and components without affecting other functionalities or increasing the memory consumption.
+Views are a non-intrusive tool for working with entities and components without affecting other functionalities or increasing memory consumption.<br/>

-* Groups are an intrusive tool that allows to reach higher performance along critical paths but has also a price to pay for that.
+Groups are an intrusive tool to use to improve performance along critical paths but which also has a price to pay for that.

 There are mainly two kinds of views: _compile-time_ (also known as `view`) and runtime (also known as `runtime_view`).<br/>
-The former requires a compile-time list of component types and can make several optimizations because of that.
-The latter can be constructed at runtime instead using numerical type identifiers and are a bit slower to iterate.<br/>
+The former requires a compile-time list of component (or storage) types and can make several optimizations because of that.
+The latter is constructed at runtime using numerical type identifiers instead and is a bit slower to iterate.<br/>
-In both cases, creating and destroying a view isn't expensive at all since they don't have any type of initialization.
+In both cases, creating and destroying views isn't expensive at all since they don't have any type of initialization.

 Groups come in three different flavors: _full-owning groups_, _partial-owning